Chris Cuomo (philosopher): Research areas

 Cuomo's work has covered a wide area, but her primary focuses have included attempts to articulate feminist philosophy on its own terms and interdisciplinary efforts to bridge the gap between theory and practice, especially in ways which join social and environmental concerns.
 She has also brought feminist approaches in to a wide variety of other theoretical fields, including environmental ethics, environmental justice, climate justice, and various forms of activism.
-Much of Cuomo's current research focuses on climate justice and how indigenous knowledge might inform us about the effects of climate change on particular landscapes.
+Much of Cuomo's current research focuses on climate justice and how indigenous knowledge is crucial for understanding the effects of, and solutions to, climate change.

 Publications

 Cuomo has authored or co-authored several books, including: